bb-io/docs/src/content/docs/apps/OpenAI.mdx

 ### Translation

 - **Translate** translate file content retrieved from a CMS or file storage.
 The output can be used in compatible Blackbird interoperable actions.
+- **Translate in background** similar to the previous action, except that this creates a long running process in the background not blocking your parallel actions.
+Use in conjunction with a checkpoint to download the result file of this long running background job.
 - **Translate text** given a text and a locale, tries to create a localized version of the text.

 ### Editing

 - **Edit** Edit a translation.
 This action assumes you have previously translated content in Blackbird through any translation action.
 Only looks at translated segments and will change the segment state to reviewed.
+- **Edit in background** similar to the previous action, except that this creates a long running process in the background not blocking your parallel actions.
+Use in conjunction with a checkpoint to download the result file of this long running background job.
 - **Edit Text** given a source segment and translated target segment, responds with an edited version of the target segment taking into account typical mistakes.

+### Reporting

+- **Create MQM report** Perform an LQA Analysis of a translated XLIFF file.
+The result will be a text in the MQM framework form.
+- **Create MQM report in background** similar to the previous action, except that this creates a long running process in the background not blocking your parallel actions.
+Use in conjunction with a checkpoint to download the result of this long running background job.

 ### Review

 - **Get translation issues** given a source segment and NMT translated target segment, highlights potential translation issues.
 Can be used to prepopulate TMS segment comments.
-- **Get MQM report** performs an LQA Analysis of the translation.
-The result will be in the MQM framework form.
-The dimensions are: terminology, accuracy, linguistic conventions, style, locale conventions, audience appropriateness, design and markup.
-The input consists of the source and translated text.
-Optionally one can add languages and a description of the target audience.
 - **Get MQM dimension values** uses the same input and prompt as 'Get MQM report'.
 However, in this action the scores are returned as individual numbers so that they can be used in decisions.
 Also returns the proposed translation.

+### Background

+- **Download background file** use this action to get the output file when doing a translation or edit in the background.
+- **Get background result** use this action to get the output text when generating an MQM report in the backgorund.

 ### Repurposing